hknutzen/Netspoc/language.markdown

 for filtering incoming traffic of crypto tunnels.
 Use attribute `no_crypto_filter` to enable the old behavior where crypto traffic is filtered by access-lists of interfaces.

+## Changing default values of command line switches

+The behavior of Netspoc can be adjusted using command line switches.
+See `man netspoc` for details.

+You can change values for command line switches permanently for a project by adding a file named "config" in the toplevel directory of the Netspoc configuration.

+Format of the "config" file:

+- Assignment `key = value;`.
+See `man netspoc` for valid keys / value pairs.
+- Comment lines:  <code># ...</code>